 It’s time you found your happy place this summer in Derby, Kansas!
-A 20-minute drive from Wichita, the town has a multitude of options for keeping the family entertained.
+A 20-minute drive from Wichita, the town has many options for keeping the family entertained.
 I suggest adding it to your summer day trip bucket list.

-I’m going to take the guesswork out of travel planning for you and break down a full day of exciting things to do during your visit.
+I’m taking the guesswork out of travel planning for you and breaking down a full day of exciting things to do during your visit.
 From visiting area attractions to shopping and dining, I’ve created a list of must-have experiences for visitors of all ages.

-Like me, I know you’ll appreciate the variety of vendors as well as the acoustic live music as the backdrop at the market.
+Like me, I know you’ll appreciate the variety of vendors and the acoustic live music as the backdrop at the market.
 I introduced myself to the owner of Sargeant’s Berry Farm and chatted about the seasonal vegetables for sale.
-He was just the person I needed to talk to about zuchinni.
-As a gardener, I learn the best tips about tending plants simply from striking up conversations with farmers at the market.
+He was just the person I needed to talk to about zucchini.
+As a gardener, I learn the best tips about tending plants simply from conversing with farmers at the market.

 DERBY HISTORICAL SOCIETY MUSEUM

 What makes this museum special?
-It has more unique and hard to curate items than I’ve ever seen in a Kansas museum.
-For example, they don’t just have one antique typewriter or camera – they have dozens of all sizes and colors.
-I told everyone I’ve met since my visit to the museum about its impact on me.
-And I have to admit, the more I learned about the town’s history, the more I wished I had gone to school in Derby.
-“Go Panthers!”
-I’ll definitely return to the museum with friends and family in tow.
+It has more unique and hard-to-curate items than I’ve seen in a Kansas museum.
+For example, they don’t just have one antique typewriter or camera – dozens of all sizes and colors.
+I told everyone I’ve met since I visited the museum about its impact on me.
+And I must admit, the more I learned about the town’s history, the more I wished I had gone to school in Derby.
+“Go, Panthers!”
+I’ll return to the museum with friends and family in tow.

-During my visit, the park was hosting youth softball and baseball tournaments.
+During my visit, the park hosted youth softball and baseball tournaments.
 With every crack of a bat and roar of the crowd, the atmosphere erupted with a competitive spirit.
 It was a good day to visit the park for the first time.
-The energy was infectious and it was certainly a place to enjoy the sounds of summer.
+The energy was infectious, and it was certainly a place to enjoy the sounds of summer.

 If you’d rather stay closer to town, a visit to Warren Riverview Park (321 W. Market) promises a good time.
 Opened in 2018 on the banks of the Arkansas River, it defies your expectations.
 The four-acre park features kayak/canoe access to the river, covered shelters, a 15-foot ropes course, rentable event space, and public art.
 View park details here.

 By now, you’ve probably worked up quite an appetite.
-Locals know that Madrocks Restaurant & Sports Bar (1821 E. Madison Ave. #100) is a smart choice for lunch or dinner goers in search of a tasty meal.
+Locals know that Madrocks Restaurant & Sports Bar (1821 E. Madison Ave. #100) is a smart choice for lunch or dinner-goers searching for a tasty meal.
 They serve housemade steaks and burgers using Yoder Meats, fresh salads, deli sandwiches, and mouthwatering pizza.

-During my visit, I devoured tangy BBQ Pulled Pork Sliders served on King’s Hawaiian Sweet Rolls with a side of perfectly crispy tater tots.
+I devoured tangy BBQ Pulled Pork Sliders on King’s Hawaiian Sweet Rolls served with perfectly crispy tater tots.
 Seated in the cool air conditioning while enjoying a scrumptious meal was just what I needed to escape the summer heat.

 FIELD STATION: DINOSAURS

-With a new boost of energy, you’ll be ready to jump in the car and drive to Field Station: Dinosaurs (2999 N. Rock Road).
+With a new energy boost, you’ll be ready to jump in the car and drive to Field Station: Dinosaurs (2999 N. Rock Road).
 The adventure park is a world-class family attraction with limitless possibilities for fun.
 After purchasing tickets, visitors enter via basecamp to start the expedition.
-Upon check-in, you will receive a trail map, expedition schedule (shows), and each child in your group will be gifted a passport to have stamped at six stations.
+Upon check-in, you will receive a trail map and expedition schedule (shows), and each child in your group will be gifted a passport to have stamped at six stations.

-You can expect to see over 40 full-size, animatronic dinosaurs nestled amongst 10-acres of walking trails.
-For the price of one admission, you get access to 30 theatrical shows, games, and activities – no extra charge!
+You can expect to see over 40 full-size, animatronic dinosaurs on 10 acres of walking trails.
+You get access to 30 theatrical shows, games, and activities for one admission – no extra charge!
 Admission to the park also includes a round of Jurassic Golf on the 18-whole course, which is also sold separately if you’d rather only golf during a visit to the park.

-I was impressed by each employee’s enthusiasm for teaching others about science and the employees that led the shows were highly engaging.
-It was refreshing to see families singing and dancing along at the Dinosaur Dance Party.
-To learn more about the park, its hours, and upcoming events, you can visit their Facebook page or Instagram page for details.
+I was impressed by each employee’s enthusiasm for teaching others about science, and the employees that led the shows were highly engaging.
+Seeing families singing and dancing along at the Dinosaur Dance Party was refreshing.

 DERBY PUBLIC LIBRARY GATHERING SPACE GALLERY